 597-582: Judah and Jerusalem are destroyed in a series of invasions by king Nebuchadnezzar of Babylon.
 The leading men of Judah are taken into exile in Babylon

 538: The Persian king Cyrus allows the exiles back, and encourages them to rebuild the Temple in Jerusalem

-164: The Jews revolt against the Seleucid kings under the leadership of the Maccabbees brothers
+164: The Jews revolt against the Seleucid kings under the leadership of the Maccabees brothers

 63: The Romans conquer Judaea and soon install the family of Herod the Great as rulers of Judaea

-66-73 and 132-5 AD: Two great Jewish rebellions against the Romans end in the destruction of the Temple (70) and the expulsion of the Jews from near Jerusalem (135)
+66-73 and 132-5 CE: Two great Jewish rebellions against the Romans end in the destruction of the Temple (70) and the expulsion of the Jews from near Jerusalem (135)